Alan Osmond: Music career

 Starting in 1958, Alan and three of his younger brothers (Wayne, Merrill, and Jay in their respective age orders) began singing as a barbershop quartet.
-In 1961, the group headed to Los Angeles to audition for The Lawrence Welk Show only for host Lawrence Welk to refuse to hear them sing; they met the Lennon Sisters at this audition, who directed them to Disneyland, where they found paying work as performers.
-It was at Disnelyand that Jay Emerson Williams, Andy Williams's father, discovered the group.
-In 1962, the four Osmonds were cast over a seven-year period on NBC's The Andy Williams Show, a musical variety program They also appeared in nine episodes of the 1963–1964 ABC western television series, The Travels of Jaimie McPheeters, with Alan in the role of young Micah Kissel.
+In 1961, the group headed to Los Angeles to audition for The Lawrence Welk Show, only for host Lawrence Welk to refuse to hear them sing; they met The Lennon Sisters at this audition, who directed them to Disneyland, where they found paying work as performers.
+It was at Disneyland that Jay Emerson Williams, Andy Williams's father, discovered the group.
+In 1962, the four Osmonds were cast over a seven-year period on NBC's The Andy Williams Show, a musical variety program.
+They also appeared in nine episodes of the 1963–1964 ABC western television series, The Travels of Jaimie McPheeters, with Alan in the role of young Micah Kissel.

-During much of the Osmonds' career, Alan, being the oldest of the group, was the band's creative leader, playing piano and guitar, co-writing many of their songs with Merrill, co-producing most of their recordings and arranging the dance choreography (he nevertheless seldom sang anything more than backing vocals, in contrast to his younger brothers).
+During much of the Osmonds' career, Alan, being the oldest of the group, was the band's creative leader, playing piano and guitar, co-writing many of their songs with Merrill, co-producing most of their recordings, and arranging the dance choreography.
+He nevertheless seldom sang anything more than backing vocals, in contrast to his younger brothers.
+Leading The Osmonds at a young age, Alan was called "No. 1" by his brothers.

-He mostly stopped performing with the group after 2007, and what he has professed to be his final performance with them was October 13, 2018, at Neal Blaisdell Arena in Honolulu, although, Alan did appear for a get-together with Jay, Wayne and Merrill in 2019, as per request for their sister Marie Osmond's 60th birthday.
+He mostly stopped performing with the group after 2007, and what he professed to be his final performance with them was October 13, 2018, at Neal Blaisdell Arena in Honolulu, although, Alan did appear for a get-together with Jay, Wayne and Merrill in 2019, as per request for their sister Marie Osmond's 60th birthday.
 He was still writing songs at the time of his last performances, including a composition to celebrate the centennial anniversary of Orem, Utah.

 Personal life

-Alan, like all the Osmonds, is a member of The Church of Jesus Christ of Latter-day Saints.
+Alan, like all the Osmonds, was a member of The Church of Jesus Christ of Latter-day Saints.

 Alan enlisted in the California Army National Guard in the late 1960s.
 He served at Fort Ord in northern California as a 144th artillery unit clerk.
+During his time in the service, he was known as the Mormon Dream.

 In 1980, Alan Osmond, along with his brother Merrill Osmond, created Stadium of Fire, which has become one of the largest Independence Day celebrations in the United States.
+He stated that this, along with his move into country music in the early 1980s, was a reflection of their patriotic values: "we're kind of flag-wavers.
+You find that in the country area, too."
+Stadium of Fire also reflected his lifelong love of pyrotechnics, such that Osmond arranged for a daytime fireworks display for his funeral.

 In September 2024, Osmond released his autobiography, One Way Ticket.